-June 12, 2005: The day Andy Roddick completed the Queen’s Club Threepeat
+June 12, 2005: The day Andy Roddick completed the Queen’s Club threepeat

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
-On June 12, 2005 Andy Roddick capped off a magical run in London.
+On June 12, 2005 Andy Roddick capped off a magical run in London

 What happened exactly on that day

-Andy Roddick, the head of American tennis
+- Andy Roddick, the head of American tennis

 Andy Roddick, from the United States, was born in 1982.
 He had his breakthrough year in 2001 at the age of 19, when he claimed his first three titles on the tour, reached a Grand Slam quarter-final for the first time at the US Open (lost to Lleyton Hewitt) and finished the season as world No 14.
 That year, Roddick also set a record in Roland-Garros during his five-set win against Michael Chang, serving 37 aces during the match.
-Roddick’s peak year was 2003, when he reached world No 1 with a milestone victory at the US Open where he defeated Spaniard Juan Carlos Ferrero in the final (6-3 7-6 6-3).
-To this day, Roddick remains the last American male to claim a Grand Slam singles title.
+Roddick’s peak year was 2003, when he reached world No 1 with a milestone victory at the US Open where he defeated Spaniard Juan Carlos Ferrero in the final (6-3, 7-6, 6-3).
+To this day, Roddick remains the last American male to win a Grand Slam singles title.

-Ivo Karlovic, the late bloomer
+- Ivo Karlovic, the late bloomer

-With the two players toting massive serves, the crowd did not expect many long rallies as the match started on the 6500-seat Center Court, on the 12th of June.
+With the two players toting massive serves, the crowd did not expect many long rallies as the match started on the 6,500-seat Center Court, on June 12.

 Karlovic was playing his first final on the tour, and the pressure almost forced him to lose his serve right from the start.
 Karlovic, who had not been broken the entire week, faced three break points in the very first game.
 Sharpening his serve, he saved them all and the rest of the set was, as expected, a battle of serves with no other break points to be had.
 In the tiebreak, Roddick proved to have more technical options and more solid nerves to win 9-7, on his fourth set point.

 Andy Roddick would not manage to join the five players who won Queen’s and Wimbledon the same year.
-His rocket serve would take him as far as the final, where he would be defeated once again by his longtime nemesis Roger Federer, 6-2 7-6 6-4.
+His rocket serve would take him as far as the final, where he would be defeated once again by his longtime nemesis Roger Federer, 6-2, 7-6, 6-4.
 After that final, he would reflect on his loss with his typical sense of humour:

 “I went in on his forehand and he passed me; I went in on his backhand and he passed me; I stayed back and he passed me even though I was at the baseline.”

-Andy Roddick would never claim another Grand Slam title.
-Roger Federer would defeat him in the last of his three Wimbledon finals, in 2009, after an epic five-set battle (5-7 7-6 7-6 3-6 16-14).
-He would conquer a fourth crown at the Queen’s Championships, in 2007, after saving a match point to Nicolas Mahut in the final (4-6 7-6 7-6).
+Roddick would never claim another Grand Slam title.
+Roger Federer would defeat him in the last of his three Wimbledon finals, in 2009, after an epic five-set battle (5-7, 7-6, 7-6, 3-6, 16-14).
+He would capture a fourth Queens title, in 2007, after saving a match point to defeat Nicolas Mahut in the final (4-6, 7-6, 7-6).